ComlineProject/comline/package-manager/README.md

   - Fish: `set COMLINE_HOME=~/.config/comline"`
   - Bash: `COMLINE_HOME=~/.config/comline` (might be wrong, didn't test)

-You can check if its working by doing `echo $COMLINE_HOME`
+You can check if it's working by doing `echo $COMLINE_HOME`

+### Package Manager Install
+> cargo install --path . --offline

+If installing doesn't work well while developing, check below how to alias directly to a debug build temporarily (duration of shell's process live)

 ### Package Manager Alias
-This is a very temporary alias for development (which might just easily break), since we need to use the package manager sometimes, lets do a alias:
+This is a very temporary alias for development (which might just easily break), since we need to use the package manager sometimes, lets do an alias:

 ### Linux
 From this directory(`comline-rs/`, be sure you are here) in console, make an alias to the executable: